Tax treatment varies according to individual circumstances and is subject to change.

 McGrady Financial Services Ltd have various trusts to support different planning needs.
 Estate planning is an ongoing process and should be started as soon as one has any measurable asset base.
 As life progresses and goals shift, the estate plan should move to be in line with new goals.

 Setting up a trust can ensure that, for example, your estate is passed to the right people at the right time, and may be able to reduce inheritance tax liability.
-As Independent Financial Advisors McGrady Financial Services can offer guidance on making your savings and investments tax-efficient and help plan for your loved ones’ future.
+As Financial Advisors McGrady Financial Services can offer guidance on making your savings and investments tax-efficient and help plan for your loved ones’ future.
 To find out how to start estate planning for your loved ones’ future call us on 02844 617176 to book an appointment.

 This article (Estate Planning) is intended to provide a general appreciation of the topic and it is not advice.